i-bar/sw-sec/owasp-top-10-2017/PITCHME.md

 ### Why the changes?

 * Microservices are replacing traditional monolythic applications.
+* Single page applications, written in JavaScript frameworks such as Angular and React, allow the creation of highly modular feature-rich front ends.

+Note:

 * Old code never expected to be accessible from the Internet is now sitting behind an API or RESTful web service.
-* Single page applications, written in JavaScript frameworks such as Angular and React, allow the creation of highly modular feature-rich front ends.
 * Client-side functionality that has traditionally been delivered server-side brings its own security challenges.

 ---